flipxcrsp/Beyond_the_pitch/TryHackMe/TryHackMe.md

 ---

 ### ✅ Threat Hunting Mini-Challenge
-Identified and analyzed a malicious IP from SIEM logs.
+Identified & analyzed a malicious IP from SIEM logs.
 Created a firewall rule to block the attacker.

 ![IP Lookup](screenshots/siem-ip-inspection.png)